Electronic Assembly and Fabrication

 Technology and Health Division

 The Electronic Assembly and Fabrication Certificate is intended to prepare students to enter the electronics field as assembly and fabrication technicians.
-The program provides a series of courses to meet the needs of industry in assembly, soldering/de-soldering skills and fabrication for both through-hole and surface mount devices (SMD).
+The program provides a series of courses to meet the needs of industry in assembly, soldering/de-soldering skills, and fabrication for both through-hole and surface mount devices (SMD).
 Included are skills for various types of cabling and connections.

 Electronic fundamentals (test instruments, basic electrical measurements, color-codes, schematic symbols, device outlines, etc.) are provided in the introductory courses.
 Complete surface mount technology (SMT) skills are taught with a culmination in the IPC7711/IPC7721 rework and repair of electronic assemblies certification.
 Recertification is required every two years.
+ELEC 63 is a prep course for the recertification.

 |ELEC 50A||Electronic Circuits - Direct Current (DC)||4|